 How does ecommerce work?

-E-Commerce is like an open book for everyone, access to websites like Amazon and Walmart has made people realize what happens when they order something online and how the actual business is done.
+Today, ecommerce being damn important for everyone, it is like an open book for everyone and also access to websites like Amazon and Walmart has made people realize what happens when they order something online and how the actual business is done.

-To explain myself better, here I walk through what happens on our normal/usual ecommerce sites when a customer orders online:-
+To explain me better, here I walk through what happens on our normal/usual ecommerce sites when a customer orders online:-

 - Firstly as a customer, you order something online, and that order will be registered in the database.
 You will be given a tracking ID to track that order, which will be created in the system.